Paultree/hangman/README.md

 How to play:

-- User will be prompted to input a single letter or a word.
+- User will be prompted to input a single letter or a word. - [x]
   - If input is a letter: if it is in the answer, the console will reveal the position/s of the letter.
-Also, a part of the hangman is revealed.
+Also, a part of the hangman is revealed. - [x]
   - If input is a word:
-    - If correct, user wins the game and ends the game.
+    - If correct, user wins the game and ends the game. - [x]
-    - If incorrect, no letters are revealed and a part of the hangman is revealed.
+    - If incorrect, no letters are revealed and a part of the hangman is revealed. - [x]
 - Users will have 7 attempts to get the word.
-Failure to do so will cause the console to let the user know that they have lost and the word is revealed.
+Failure to do so will cause the console to let the user know that they have lost and the word is revealed. - [x]

 ## MVP